astroML/text_errata/README.md

 ## Chapter 2

+Page 47/50: there are eight entries despite the title "Seven Strategies..."

 Page 60: Eq.
-(2.7) less than sign should be greater than??
+(2.7), "less than" sign should be "greater than"

 ## Chapter 3